CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Push image to docker hub

 I signed in to hub.docker.com.
 In Account settings - Security I created an access token.
 This is the password for `podman login`.
 It is needed only once.
 Then I created a new image repository with the name `rust_dev_vscode_img` and tag `latest`.
 Docker is helping with the push command syntax.
 I use `podman`, so I just renamed `docker` to `podman`.
 The same for `rust_dev_squid_img`.

-In `WSL2 terminal`:
+In `host terminal`:

 ```bash
 podman login --username bestiadev docker.io